 He has deep Montana roots, since his father’s family homesteaded near Flathead Lake, and his mother’s family goes back four generations in Glasgow.
 While in fourth grade Aaron recalls stuffing newspapers for The Glasgow Courier, which for years was published and edited by his grandparents, Ron and Joan Helland.

 Flint’s journalistic experience began as a journalism student at Howard University.
 He later received a BA degree in Broadcast Journalism from the University of Montana where he served as President of the Associated Students.
 He also worked for two years as a Policy Advisor on the Washington staff of U.S. Senator Conrad Burns.
-Flint’s broadcast career includes work with Montana Public Radio, a runner for the NBC News "Today" show at the 2004 National Political Conventions, an internship with Bloomberg TV and Radio in Washington, DC, and as Executive Producer and Reporter with KTVQ-2 Television (CBS) in Billings.
+Flint’s broadcast career includes student work that aired on Montana Public Radio, a runner for the NBC News "Today" show at the 2004 National Political Conventions, an internship through The Washington Center for Politics and Journalism with Bloomberg TV and Radio in Washington, DC, and as Executive Producer and Reporter with KTVQ-2 Television (CBS) in Billings.